DakobedBard/dsi-spark/pair.md

    here.
 The  `NaiveBayes` model is a Python class, and once it is trained, it can just be used as a Python class.

 11. Map the `predict()` function of the `NaiveBayes` model onto the test set features to get predictions.
-Caculate the accuracy of the predictions.
+Calculate the accuracy of the predictions.
 Your accuracy should be above 80%.

    If this is taking too long.
 Reference the timeline of my runtime shown below.